fortinet-fortisoar/solution-pack-mssp/docs/MSSPContentPackDoc.md

 ## Overview

-This article describes the FortiSOAR™ Incident Response Content Pack (solution-pack-multi-tenancy) for Managed Security Service Providers (MSSPs).
-This content pack enables users to experience the power and capability of FortiSOAR™ incident response in a multi-tenant architecture.
+This article describes the FortiSOAR™ Incident Response Solution Pack (solution-pack-multi-tenancy) for Managed Security Service Providers (MSSPs).
+This solution pack enables users to experience the power and capability of FortiSOAR™ incident response in a multi-tenant architecture.

-FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Content Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
-The FortiSOAR™ Incident Response Content Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.
+FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
+The FortiSOAR™ Incident Response Solution Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.

 ## Deploying MSSP IR Solution Pack